pirsch-analytics/pirsch-wordpress/readme.txt

 2. A simple and easy to use configuration page for your privacy-friendly web analytics.

 == Changelog ==

+= 2.1.0 =

+- added ignoring pages that do not exist
+- added custom event tracking for pages that do not exist

 = 2.0.1 =